-Trump rips China after N.Korea missile test
+Trump rips China after N. Korea missile test

 China earlier this year proposed that North Korea freeze its nuclear weapons and missile programs in exchange for the United States and South Korea ending a string of military exercises that North Korea considers a threat to its security.

-But the Trump administration has answered Pyongyang's missile tests with displays of US military power, including missile tests of its own, flights of B-1 bombers over the Korean Peninsula and large-scale naval exercises in the waters around it.
+The Trump administration has answered Pyongyang's missile tests with displays of US military power, including missile tests of its own.

+Continuing another trend, the US on Saturday sent two B-1 bombers from Andersen Air Force Base in Guam on a 10-hour round trip over the Korean Peninsula in what the US Pacific Air Forces called a direct response to the North Korean missile test.

+The B-1s teamed up with Japanese and South Korean fighter jets to test "combined capabilities" duirng the mission, the US military said in a statement.

+"Diplomacy remains the lead; however, we have a responsibility to our allies and our nation to showcase our unwavering commitment while planning for the worst-case scenario.
+If called upon, we are ready to respond with rapid, lethal, and overwhelming force at a time and place of our choosing," Gen. Terrence J. O'Shaughnessy, Pacific Air Forces commander, said in the statement.

-The United States has also asked China to pressure North Korea economically to cut off its access to foreign currency.
+While Washington continues its military pressure, it has also asked China to pressure North Korea economically to cut off its access to foreign currency.

 Beijing says it has slashed imports of coal from North Korea, but trade between the two countries is rising.